iamtushaar/CAR_SALES_ADE_Project/README.md

 # **Azure Data Engineering Project-CarSales: Medallion Architecture**

-This project is a data engineering solution built on Microsoft Azure, focused on processing car sales data using the Medallion Architecture (Bronze, Silver, and Gold layers).
+This project is a data engineering solution built on Microsoft Azure, focused on processing car sales data using the Medallion Architecture (Raw, Curated, and Refined layers).
 It automates data workflows to provide scalable and efficient processing from raw data to analytics-ready insights.

 ## **System Architecture Overview**